Robert Syms: Parliamentary career

-He contested Walsall North in 1992, but was first elected to the House of Commons as MP for Poole in the 1997 general election.

-Syms served on the opposition front bench from 1998 to 2007.
-He was shadow spokesman for environment, transport and the regions between 1999 and 2001, an opposition whip for a few months in 2003, and shadow minister in the office of the deputy Prime Minister and for communities and local government between 2003 and 2007.
-He was also vice-Chairman of the Conservative Party between 2001 and 2002.
+At the 1992 general election, Syms stood as the Conservative candidate in Walsall North, coming second with 39.4% of the vote behind the incumbent Labour MP David Winnick.

+Syms was elected to Parliament as MP for Poole at the 1997 general election with 42.1% of the vote and a majority of 5,298.
+At the 2001 general election, Syms was re-elected as MP for Poole with an increased vote share of 45.1% and an increased majority of 7,166.
+He was again re-elected at the 2005 general election, with a decreased vote share of 43.4% and a decreased majority of 5,988.

 In May 2009, The Daily Telegraph reported that Syms had claimed more than £2,000 of furniture for his designated second home in London which was delivered to his parents' address in Wiltshire.
-Syms denied any wrongdoing, telling the Bournemouth Echo: "It was purely a matter of convenience from my point of view."
+Syms denied any wrongdoing, telling the Bournemouth Echo: "It was purely a matter of convenience from my point of view".
 Syms said the furniture was only delivered and assembled at his parents' home, then later transported to his London address.

+At the 2010 general election, Syms was again re-elected, with an increased vote share of 47.5% and an increased majority of 7,541.

 Syms was an assistant whip for the Coalition government between 2012 and 2013.
 He has served on a variety of select committees, acting as chair of the Regulatory Reform Committee from July 2010 to September 2012 and the High Speed Rail select committee from April 2014 to February 2016.

+At the 2015 general election, Syms was again re-elected with an increased vote share of 50.1% and an increased majority of 15,789.

 Syms organised a letter signed by more than 80 fellow Eurosceptic Conservative MPs urging David Cameron to continue as Prime Minister regardless of the result of the EU referendum in 2016.
 He backed Theresa May's leadership bid following Cameron's resignation, and was appointed as a Government Whip and Lord Commissioner of HM Treasury upon May's succession.

+At the snap 2017 general election, Syms was again re-elected, with an increased vote share of 57.9% and a decreased majority of 14,209.

-In 2017, Syms was criticised for name calling on Twitter.
-He replied to a tweet calling the Conservative-DUP deal after the 2017 general election a "coalition", by calling the twitter user a "dick".
-Four years earlier, his wife announced on Twitter that he had been dismissed from his job as a whip over the phone.
+In June 2017, Syms was criticised for using aggressive and unprofessional language on Twitter.
+He replied to a tweet calling the Conservative-DUP deal after the 2017 general election a "coalition" by calling the twitter user a "dick".

+At the 2019 general election, Syms was again re-elected, with an increased vote share of 58.7% and an increased majority of 19,116.

 In 2020, Syms became a "lockdown rebel" and a steering committee member of the lockdown-sceptic COVID Recovery Group alongside a group of Conservative MPs who opposed the UK government's December 2020 lockdown.
 They have been seen as an "echo" of the Brexiteer European Research Group (ERG) of MPs, and a response by backbench Conservatives to Nigel Farage's anti-lockdown Reform UK party.